Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Introduction

 \subsection{Quintessence}

-``Early'' Dark Energy is so named in order to make it distinct from ``late'' Dark Dnergy, which is the original source of the name (and often just called Dark Energy (DE)).
+``Early'' dark energy is so named in order to make it distinct from ``late'' dark energy, which is the original source of the name (and often just called dark energy).
 In cosmological terms the latter is just beginning to dominate the Universe at present, making up approximately $70\%$ of the Universe's energy density \cite{SupernovaSearchTeam:1998fmf}.
-This is the mysterious unknown substance that is responsible for the current accelerating expansion of the Universe and has equation-of-state (barotropic) parameter of $w=-1.03\pm0.03$ \cite{Planck2018}.
+This is the mysterious unknown substance that is responsible for the current accelerating expansion of the Universe and has an equation-of-state (barotropic) parameter of $w=-1.03\pm0.03$ \cite{Planck2018}.

-Late DE that is due to an (as-yet-undiscovered) scalar field is called \textit{quintessence} \cite{Caldwell:1997ii}, so-named because it is the ``fifth element'' making up the content of the Universe \footnote{After baryonic matter, dark matter, photons and neutrinos.}.
+Late DE that is due to an (as-yet-undiscovered) scalar field is called \textit{quintessence} \cite{Caldwell:1997ii}, so-named because it is the fifth element making up the content of the Universe \footnote{After baryonic matter, dark matter, photons and neutrinos.}.
 In this case, the Planck-satellite bound on the barotropic parameter of DE is $-1\leq w<-0.95$ \cite{Planck2018}.
-Quintessence is distinct from other explanations for DE because a scalar field has a variable barotropic parameter and can therefore exhibit completely different behaviour in different periods of the Universe's history.
+Quintessence can be distinguished from a cosmological constant because a scalar field has a variable barotropic parameter and can therefore exhibit completely different behaviour in different periods of the Universe's history.
 In order to get it to look like late-time DE, a scalar field should be dominated by its potential density, making its barotropic parameter sufficiently close to $-1$.
 It is useful to consider the CPL parametrization, which is obtained by Taylor expanding $w(z)$ near the present as \cite{Chevallier:2000qy,Linder:2002et}

 where \mbox{$w_a\equiv-({\rm d}w/{\rm d}a)_0$}.
 The Planck satellite observations impose the bounds \cite{Planck2018}